DanielF2002/PHP_team18/README.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

-- [ ] Feature 1 Xin FENG: Restaurant information presentation.
+- [ ] Feature 1 Xin FENG: Branches information presentation.
 - [ ] Feature 2 Xin FENG: Restaurant information query.
 - [ ] Feature 3 Xin FENG: Restaurant information modification.
 - [ ] Feature 4 Jin LU: Online Reservation